Soupedenuit/Reminder-application-using-Vue.js-Firebase/README.md

-# Vue.js
+# Reminder application using Vue.js & Firebase
-A custom To Do application using Vue.js & Firebase with the following features:
+A custom To Do & reminder application using Vue.js & Firebase with the following features:
 - multiple sorting options
 - timestamped items
 - custom theme color